google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/wrapup-7.md

 </table>

 One obvious certainty is that different testing tools can score the same page very differently.
-This implies that the more tools you use, the more data you have with which to make informed optimization decisions.
+This correctly implies that the more tools you use, the more data you have with which to make informed optimization decisions.

 Another useful observation is that the technique that seems to have achieved the best single speed boost is image optimization.
 This is not surprising, given that for our